AdamHVu/Unit-1-Project/README.md

 The libraries used in this project include Pandas and Numpy, the usual suspects, as well as Matplotlib and Seaborn which allowed me to make my graphs for better visualizations, as well as Scipy Stats which enabled me to conduct t-tests.

-Should you want to check out the project, you can do so here at: https://medium.com/@adamvu1087/energy-consumption-in-the-us-d08dcf7b062e
+If you want to check out the project, you can do so here at: https://medium.com/@adamvu1087/energy-consumption-in-the-us-d08dcf7b062e